Russia Reportedly Used Pokemon Go In an Effort To Inflame Racial Tensions - Slashdot

 For this I would view it on Pay-Per-View, and get my micro wave popcorn ready!

-The strategy is obvious (Score:4, Insightful)
+The strategy is obvious (Score:5, Insightful)

 It's less trying to promote one side or the other than a case of Let's You and Him Fight where they just try to get everyone so mad at each other than the US has trouble governing.
 Trolls are less about converting people (although it's great if they can) and more about making the other side think their views are so insane that they can't be reasoned with.
 It's all an attempt to get us into increasingly frustrated self selected bubbles and it does seem to be working.